-Black Creek is one of the largest of Monroe County’s parks, second only to Mendon.
+Black Creek is one of Monroe County’s largest parks, second only to Mendon.
 It features a variety of trails with varying lengths, difficulties, and conditions, with some trails muddy throughout the year.
 Visitors can enjoy a leisurely walk around the pond or launch a kayak in the creek.
 In the winter, the park offers one of the best sledding hills in the county.

 Black Creek Park Trail Map